53R3N1TY/Talview-Assignment/README.md

 // follow README.md file instructions

 ## Update config.js file
-// replace ngrok url at line 1 and line 11 with your new ngrok URL
+// replace ngrok url at line 1 with your new ngrok URL

 ## Run